nystudio107/instantanalytics/README.md

 That's it!
 It'll just work.
 In addition to the basic automatic tracking that Instant Analytics does, you can use the `instantAnalytics` object to send additional data to Google Analytics Enhanced Ecommerce:

-* `{% do instantAnalytics.addCommerceProductImpression(PRODUCT_VARIANT) %}` - This will add an _impression_ for a given Craft Commerce `Product` or `Variant` (you can pass in either in `PRODUCT_VARIANT`).
+* `{% do instantAnalytics.addCommerceProductImpression(PRODUCT_VARIANT, INDEX) %}` - This will add an _impression_ for a given Craft Commerce `Product` or `Variant` (you can pass in either in `PRODUCT_VARIANT`).  `INDEX` is the position in the list of products where this product appears.
 This should be used on product listing pages that show a number of products, to indicate that the user has been shown a particular product.
 *  `{% do instantAnalytics.addCommerceProductDetailView(PRODUCT_VARIANT) %}` - This will add a _product detail view_ for a given Craft Commerce `Product` or `Variant` (you can pass in either in `PRODUCT_VARIANT`).
 This should be used when the user is shown the detail view of a product.
 *  `{% do instantAnalytics.addCommerceCheckoutStep(CART, STEP, OPTION) %}` - This will add a _checkout step_ for a given Craft Commerce `CART` (obtained via `craft.commerce.cart`).
 The `STEP` parameter lets you specify which step in the checkout process you are on, and the `OPTION` parameter is optional information you can associate with this checkout step, e.g.: `Shipping Info` or `VISA`.